Human Development and Family Science

 https://hdfs.missouri.edu/

 Our department has nationally recognized faculty whose research productivity consistently has been ranked in the top 5% of the 235 family studies programs across the country.
 We actively prepare our students to become successful academic scholars both in terms of research and teaching.
 The range of careers for which we prepare our students is unparalleled.
 Our graduates have found success in academia (they are faculty at all ranks at all levels of institutions), administration, program evaluation, and program development.
-We have developed an outstanding reputation as a place to study individual and family diversity and multiculturalism across the life course.
+We have developed an outstanding reputation as a place to study individual and family complexity and multiculturalism across the life course.
 Because we define multiculturalism broadly, our focus is on the multitude of ways that individuals and families may differ, including but not limited to race, ethnicity, socioeconomic status, age, gender, family structure, nationality, geographic location, and sexual orientation.

 Financial Aid from the Department